pjakiela/ECON523/exercises/E9-randomizing.md

 <br>

-## Getting Started
+## In-Class Activity

 Start by creating a new do file that runs the following Stata code:
 ```
 clear
 set obs 4
 gen id = _n
-gen rand_num = runiform()
+gen rand_num = rnormal()
 sort rand_num
 egen treatment = seq(), from(0) to(1)
 sort id
 ```
 What happens when you run the code?
-Use Stata's data editor (the button that looks like a spreadsheet with a magnifying glass over it) to view the (very small) data set you created.
+Use Stata's data editor to view the (very small) data set you created.
 Which ID numbers are assigned to treatment?
-Run the code several times:  are the same ID numbers assigned to treatment each time?
+Run the code several times.
+Are the same ID numbers assigned to treatment each time?

 The code above contains the three key parts of every randomization do file: